bruderstein/PythonScript/docs/source/notepad.rst

    *view* is 0 or 1.

-.. method:: notepad.allocateCmdID(numberRequested)
+.. method:: notepad.allocateCmdID(numberRequested) -> int

    Allocates a range of Command ID for use in WM_COMMAND.
 Mainly used internally by plugins.

    Returns:
 		The start number of the requested range

-.. method:: notepad.allocateMarker(numberRequested)
+.. method:: notepad.allocateMarker(numberRequested) -> bool

    Allocates a range of marker number for Scintilla.
    Use this to stop marker number collisions with other plugins / scripts.